 Kristin L. Gallas, Director of Interpretation Projects.
-With a bachelor’s in secondary history education (University of Vermont) and a master of arts in teaching in museum education (George Washington University), Kristin brings knowledge of both formal and informal learning environments to the Tracing Center staff.
+With a bachelor’s in secondary history education (University of Vermont) and a master of arts in museum education (George Washington University), Kristin brings knowledge of both formal and informal learning environments to the Tracing Center staff.
 She is the co-editor of Interpreting Slavery at Museums and Historic Sites (Rowman & Littlefield, December 2014), among other publications on best practices in the interpretation of slavery.
 Her professional experience includes six years as the education officer at the Montana Historical Society in Helena, Mont. and three years at the USS Constitution Museum in Boston.
 Kristin has also worked for Boston Ballet, the National Trust for Historic Preservation, and Shelburne Museum.
 While in Montana Kristin conceived and developed the documentary film series Montana Mosaic, a teaching resource on 20th century Montana history (funded by an NEH grant).
 She also worked with Montana PBS on the production of the documentary History Camp, which aired on KUFM- TV.
 A contributing author to Speaking Ill of the Dead: Jerks in Montana History Volume 2, she also writes theatrical scripts based on historical documents.
 Outside of work, Kristin is a choreographer for musical theatre productions and teaches figure skating.